RallyTools/vcon/README.md

 Using the `note` command, `vcon` can append a new piece of text to a VM in vSphere.
 The `--overwrite` flag can be used to replace any existing notes.

+### Moving and renaming

+Using the `relocate` command, `vcon` can rename a VM and/or move it into a different folder.
+The target location must still be in the same data store and data center.
+Like the `clone` command, the name and destination are derived from `--name` and `--destination` (or `-n` and `-d`) options.
+Unlike the `clone` command, there is no default for the name option, and for the destination, any value in a configuration file is ignored.

 ### Power cycling

 Using the `power` command, `vcon` can turn on, turn off, or suspend a VM.